myTerminal/eagle-eye/README.md

     (global-set-key (kbd "C-<") 'eagle-eye-zoom-out)

-The *eagle-eye* zoom level can be set as
+The *eagle-eye* text scaling can be set as

-    (eagle-eye-set-font-height 50)
+    (eagle-eye-set-text-scaling 5)

 Also, you can set the step by which zooming in and zooming out happens by

     (eagle-eye-set-zoom-step 10)

-By default, the *eagle-eye* zoom level is 50 and zoom step is 10.
+By default, the *eagle-eye* text scaling is 5 and zoom step is 10.